 CCA Virtual Fellowship Program

-The CCA is welcoming applications for two virtual fellowships, each held for a six-week-period, one beginning between March and May 2021 and the other between September and December 2021.
 The format of the fellowship supports our long-term investment in thinking through how already digitized and accessible CCA Collection material can generate new historical configurations, timely interpretations, and a broader reach within architectural research.
 The Virtual Fellowship Program will run alongside our Research Fellowship Program to increase the accessibility of the CCA Collection.

 In order to activate the CCA Collection at a distance, Virtual Fellows will commit to collaborate with CCA staff to refine and curate a selection of objects related to modes of elemental design and write a critical essay for the CCA website that, alongside the object selection, serves as an open-access resource for future research.
 Fellows will commit to working twenty-five hours per week on their project over the six-week period, for which they will each receive a CAD 5,000 honorarium, with the additional benefit of tailored research assistance provided by the CCA Collection team.